namboy94/ci-scripts/README.md

 * The release notes.
 Can be either a string or a filepath.
 If a file path is passed, the contents of that file are used
 * A directory path in which all release assets are located in.
+* (Optional) The target branch or commit off which to base the release on

 ## Current Limitations: